Finding my Place in the Freelancing World

 My pithy repost was met with a sigh of exasperation.

-Obviously what my mate meant was, ‘So how on earth do you manage both to afford and to maintain client service levels when you are away for much of the summer and you are just a humble freelancer and therefore at everyone’s beck and call 365 days a year?’
+Obviously, what my mate meant was, ‘So how on earth do you manage both?
+To maintain client service levels when you are away for much of the summer?
+Aren’t you just a humble freelancer at everyone’s beck and call 365 days a year?’

-But one of the main reasons I went freelance was to get closer to a good work/life balance.
-And I’m guessing that’s why you did too and spending time with the people that matter most is a big part of that.
-I can’t imagine you turned freelance to earn loads of money – so once the bills are paid, ‘affording’ to take time off is really just a matter of priorities.
-New bike, or a cycling holiday?
+However, one of the main reasons I went freelance was to get closer to a good work/life balance.
+And I’m guessing that’s why you did, too.
+Spending time with the people that matter most is a big part of that.
+I can’t imagine you turned freelance to earn loads of money, so once the bills are paid, ‘affording’ time off is a priority.
+New bike or a cycling holiday?
 New wardrobe, or a tan?
-It does help that I usually share the work I have got, so it’s easy enough to ask one of the collective to be at the end of the line if a client needs urgent advice while I’m away.
+It helps that I usually share my work, so it’s easy enough to ask one of the collective to be at the end of the line if a client needs urgent advice while I’m away.

-Some freelancers just enslave themselves to their desks due to lack of faith, both in their own worth and the proverbial uncertainty of the future, rather than any real concrete reason.
-Do your best the rest of the year to look after a good client and a good client will look after you – afterall who needs a bad client
+Some freelancers shackle themselves to their desks due to a lack of faith in their worth and uncertainty about the future.
+Do your best for the rest of the year to look after a good client, and a good client will look after you.
+After all, who needs a bad client?

 It should be remembered that the proverbial lament of the self-employed, ‘If I don’t work, I don’t get paid.’
-Can be flipped on its head to also mean, ‘If I’m ok with not getting paid, I can take time off.’
+It can be flipped on its head to mean, ‘If I’m ok with not getting paid, I can take time off.’

-Time off in search of half term sunshine on a farm in Greece, country house coddling in Snowdonia, armed with a dongle, we holed up in Devon for weeks, and then went quite AWOL on a vast eating tour of Puglia with the annual 50 miles trek around another bit of the Cornish Coast to get back into all our clothes.
+Time off in search of half-term sunshine on a farm in Greece, country house coddling in Snowdonia, armed with a dongle, we holed up in Devon for weeks.
+We then went AWOL on a vast eating tour of Puglia with the annual 50-mile trek around another bit of the Cornish Coast to get back into all our clothes.

-Ok so the blogging, the marketing, the banking, and the admin, the networking, the reading, erm they are in need of tending – but the clients and I are back on track and the house hasn’t been repossessed, there’s plenty of time for filing when it’s cold.
+Ok, so the blogging, the marketing, the banking, the admin, the networking, the reading… they all need tending.
+But the clients and I are back on track, and the house hasn’t been repossessed.
+There’s plenty of time for filing when it’s cold.

 Share

-Is it freelance for life or just ’til Christmas?
+Is freelance for life or just ’til Christmas?

 12/10/2012